 Instructions

-• The seeds should be processed for several minutes, scraping down the edges to get a smooth and creamy texture.
-Depending on the machinery employed, the processing time may change.
+- The seeds should be processed for several minutes, scraping down the edges to achieve a smooth and creamy texture.
+The processing time may change depending on the machinery employed.

-• Keep in the refrigerator for up to two weeks after it is finished making by transferring it to an airtight container.
+- Keep it in the refrigerator for up to two weeks after it is finished being made by transferring it to an airtight container.

-Though homemade tahini gives you greater control over the ingredients, consider your dog’s specific nutritional requirements, any allergies or sensitivities, and speak with your veterinarian for tailored advice.
+Though homemade tahini gives you greater control over the ingredients, consider your dog’s specific nutritional requirements, allergies, and sensitivities, and speak with your veterinarian for tailored advice.

 Has Anyone Ever Fed Tahini to Dogs Before?

-There needs to be more information available about the practice of feeding tahini specifically to dogs.
+More information needs to be available about the practice of feeding tahini specifically to dogs.
 But people have long ingested tahini, a paste from sesame seeds, in various civilizations.
 The production and use of sesame seeds have a lengthy cuisine history.

 It’s important to remember that dogs have been kept as pets for a long time and have frequently shared meals with people, including foods like sesame seeds.
 Sesame seeds and tahini are only two examples of human-grade substances that have historically been included in homemade or natural diets for dogs in several cultures.